AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 **My first three months**

-I’m not sure if anyone had the chance to witness one of my first experiences, which was senate estimates.
-I’d been in the job just a couple of weeks.
-It was what some might refer to as a “baptism of fire”.
-InnovationAus kindly ran an online article with a large photo of me and the headline “Welcome to estimates Mr Slater”.
-And my new colleagues kindly framed it for me.

-Perhaps my first lesson in government --- be careful who you accept dinner invitations from.
-In fairness to me, it was my first full week in Canberra --- I was a bit like my kids at a theme park --- I wanted to go on all the rides.

-Since then, I’ve been using my two ears and one mouth --- used in those proportions --- to listen and to seek to learn and understand the history and the context of the DTA, and its role in delivering on the government’s ambitions.
+I’ve been using my two ears and one mouth --- used in those proportions --- to listen and to seek to learn and understand the history and the context of the DTA, and its role in delivering on the government’s ambitions.

 I have met with lots of people, in government and the public service --- including secretaries, CIOs, advisers and ministers --- businesses, vendors, industry associations and advisory firms.

-These conversations --- including those I’ve had with many of you in the room --- have allowed me to, in some cases, repair relationships, and importantly, lay the foundation for new relationships going forward.
+These conversations --- including those I’ve had with many of you in the room --- have allowed me to, in some cases, repair relationships, and build new ones.

 People are appreciative of being treated respectfully, being heard, being listened to and being involved in our work and helping to come up with solutions.